 This class is a community whose success depends on everyone's participation.
 Also, there is a strong correlation between class attendance and grades.
 Therefore, attendance is vital for your achievement.
 Attendance is worth 60 points during the semester.
 Each class period, you will be asked to do a short "warmup" writing or speaking activity during the first 5 minutes of class.
 If you come after the first 5 minutes of class, you will not receive your attendance points for the day.
 These assignments will not be formally graded; rather, you will be awarded points for completion.
 Attendance points will be recorded in Canvas at least every two weeks so you may monitor your attendance progress.
-You will be provided with two "freebie" coupons.
-You are entitled to 2 unexcused absences, no questions asked, but the freebie coupons may not be used on any speech or peer review day.
-You must turn your coupon in to your instructor the class period following your absence in order to redeem it.
+You are entitled to 2 unexcused absences, no questions asked, but it may not be allowed on any speech or peer review day.
 If you are absent on a day when an assignment is due, you will be allowed to hand in or make up that work only if the absence is officially excused.
 You will be asked to provide official written documentation for excused absences within one week of the absence.
 If you do not turn in the written documentation on time, the absence will be counted as unexcused.
 Please see the definition of excused absences in the next section.